-Katie P. Bruner is a PhD candidate in the Department of Communication at the University of Illinois.
-Her research investigates the role of technology, especially visual media technology, in rhetorical culture.
+Katie P. Bruner is a PhD candidate in the Department of Communication at the University of Illinois and a 2019-2020 Research Fellow with the Illinois Program for Research in the Humanities.
+Her research investigates the role of technology in the history of rhetoric.

-She pursues this research by examining technological artifacts as symbolic and material artifacts that contribute to the instrumental and constitutive dynamics of rhetorical action.
-She also writes rhetorical histories of technological artifacts, actors, and communitiesof practice.
+She pursues this research by examining the way people discuss and design technological artifacts as a practice of rhetorical expression.
+She also writes rhetorical histories of technological artifacts, actors, and communities of practice.
 She is interested in how attitudes toward technology, technological cultures, and technological artifacts themselves, function as key components of rhetorical culture.

 In her dissertation, Katie draws on archival materials at the Massachusetts Institute of Technology (MIT), mapping the mode(s) of vision constructed and promoted by the work of midcentury artists, engineers, and computer scientists within a shared institutional context.
 These figures utilized vision to measure, to represent, and to control systems of information, and MIT used vision to assert its authority in postwar America.
 Her project contributes to our understanding of the rhetoric of the military-industrial complex, institutionalized knowledge production, and the “two cultures” debates between the sciences and humanities.

 Katie's work draws broadly from rhetoric, history, science/technology studies, and media studies.
 She teaches on rhetoric and visual media in a variety of courses, and has been consistently ranked as an 'excellent' instructor by UIUC students.